 Sharon – On-site Manager

-Sharon has been part of Team JET since 2007 and has been helping organisers with their front-of-house and event registration ever since.
+Sharon has been part of Team JET since 2007 and has been helping organisers with their front-of-house staff management and event registration ever since.
 Here’s a bit more about Sharon…

 When did you join JET?

 Where are you based?

 I have worked in events since 1990.
 I started out on registration working for one agency as well as having 5 part-time jobs in the retail, museum, bar/restaurants, nightclubs and model/promotions for a number of years, which worked well with the seasonal working patterns that are events.

 As my experience grew, I became well known in the industry and other companies wanted to work with me and I helped a lot of staffing agencies that are still around to this day to find staff and train up teams all over the UK.

 I worked for many of the agencies that started companies at the beginning of computer technology in the 90’s and worked my way up as a supervisor of staff.
 Eventually in 2007 I was put on a temporary contract with Show Data (which have now become JET), where I am still to this day.

 What have been your impressions of the events industry?

 I’ve had the privilege of seeing our industry evolve into what it is today and it always amazes me how far technology has progressed over the years and how it has moved events into the 21st Century, whether we like it or not.
 At the beginning of time… sorry the 1990’s… we used to hand write badges and there were over 80 typists on every show.
 It used to take us a week to set up an event… it now takes just a few hours!